diego-chacon16/fifa-eda/README.md

 ### International

 1. How many unique countries compose the top 50 rated players?
+100 Players?

     a) Are there countries that stand out amongst the rest?